Top 6 Red Dot Magnifiers in 2025 – Ranked by a Marine

 If you already know all about magnifiers, go ahead and skip this section and go straight to the reviews!

-What is a Red Dot Magnifier and Why Should You Spend Your Money on One?
+What is a Red Dot Magnifier and Why Should You Spend Your Money on One in 2025?

 EOTech Red Dot and EOTech Magnifier Setup